weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 planned even before he went to college to get married as soon as he came out.
 But as soon as my mother—you know how color-struck she is—realized we were in earnest, up she went in the air.
 None of her children should marry a dark man.
 It only meant unhappiness.
-If Harley and I <span id="calibre_link-262" page-number="199" page-name="Page:There Is Confusion.djvu/205" page-index="205" page-quality="3" title="Page:There_Is_Confusion.djvu/205"></span>should have children they'd be brown and would have to be humiliated like all other colored children."
+If Harley and I should have children they'd be brown and would have to be humiliated like all other colored children."